adenm1999/Snowflake-Table-Rename-DOMO/README.md

 This Python Script renames table names that is being pushed using the DOMO Multicloud Connection using Snowflake.
 Please use this link to understand Domo - Snowflake Connection ( https://domo-support.domo.com/s/article/4412849158167?language=en_US )

+This Python script automates the renaming of table names in the DOMO Multicloud Connection using Snowflake.
+To understand the Domo-Snowflake connection, please refer to this link: Domo - Snowflake Connection.

+To use this script, you need to follow these steps:

-The script requires the indvidual to build a Domo dataset in DOMO using the governance dataset to get the dataset ID numbers and DOMO table name lists.
-Furthermore, to set up using teh snowflake cloud connector to pull data from snowflake to DOMO Directly - Key columun are Snowflake dataset Names and the Dataset ID which we will using to the transformation in Domo.
+Build a Domo dataset in DOMO using the governance dataset.
+This will provide you with the dataset ID numbers and DOMO table name lists.

+Set up the Snowflake cloud connector in Domo to pull data from Snowflake directly.
+Key columns in this connector are the Snowflake dataset names and the dataset ID, which we will use for the transformation in Domo.

 # Setup